2blackcow/2blackcow.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I am Hyeonwoo Lee, a student in the Department of Computer Engineering at Chonbuk National University.
+Hello, I am Hyeonwoo Lee, a student in the Department of Computer Engineering at JeonBuk National University.
 As I progress through the curriculum in my major, I am learning various programming languages and actively researching development cases to expand my knowledge.

 My goal is to provide optimized, user-centric technology solutions.
 I am constantly exploring new tools and technologies, with a particular focus on using my skills in front-end development.
 I aspire to become a developer who designs innovative solutions.